 That’s a true story that illustrates the difference between the benefits of light sensitivity glasses and the unproven benefits of blue light glasses!

 As if you needed another excuse to catch a break, simply giving your eyes a few seconds of relief now and then can go a long way to reducing eye strain.
 Many experts recommend the 20-20-20 rule.
 That is, every 20 minutes, focus your eyes on something about 20 feet away for 20 seconds.
 It can relax your eyes and give them a much needed “time out.”

 A little lubrication for your eyes can go a long way to preventing the dryness and irritation you might otherwise be dealing with.

 As we talked about earlier, the close proximity of your screen to your eyes can be a contributing factor to eye strain.
 Try sitting further back from your computer.
 Aim for about 25 inches, or arm’s length.
 It might also help to position your chair or desk so you look slightly downward at your screen.

 And like your parents probably cautioned you as a teenager, stop slouching!
 Neck, back, shoulder pain could be a result of poor posture.
 So stay upright and look at your screen with your eyes, not your head or neck.
 A periodic stretch and a few backward shoulder rolls might help, too.

-When it comes to easing digital eye strain, the best thing you can do may be to practice good habits, take frequent breaks, and see your doctor if you feel you’re more sensitive to light than normal.
+When it comes to easing digital eye strain, blue glasses do not work.
+The best way to reduce symptoms associated with increased exposure to screens is to practice good habits, take frequent breaks, and see your doctor if you feel you’re more sensitive to light than normal.